How to Install WordPress With Softaculous

 - Advanced Options: These options don't need to be changed, but they include the database name, table prefix, disable update notification emails, set auto-upgrade, and more.

-- Select Theme: Allows you to select a theme to use for your site.
+- Select Theme: This allows you to select a theme to use for your site.
 By default, WordPress uses a theme named after the year, but you can choose one that fits the purpose of your website.

 - Congratulations!
 Your WordPress site is now ready for you to customize!